jbrunton/jbrunton.com-jekyll/_posts/2012-10-21-introducing-frappuccino.md

 The name Frappuccino comes from the fact that the code is written in CoffeeScript, and (though I do say so myself) I think it's pretty cool.

 The code (very much work in progress) is available [here](https://github.com/jbrunton/frappuccino-core).
 Of more interest to those who are curious, however, is this [demo application on github](https://github.com/jbrunton/frappuccino-demo).
-Check out the [readme](https://github.com/jbrunton/frappuccino-demo#readme) for an overview of some of the most interesting features of the framework, and try it out online [here](frappuccino-demo.com).
+Check out the [readme](https://github.com/jbrunton/frappuccino-demo#readme) for an overview of some of the most interesting features of the framework, and try out the demo online [here](http://frappuccino-demo.com).